wattsworth/joule/docs/quick_start.rst

   </div>

+When a reader module is run from the command line its output stream is sent to standard output (the screen).
 Now let's add this module to our pipeline.
 We need to create a :ref:`sec-modules` file to tell Joule how to execute the module and where to connect its output.
 To do this create the following file: